Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 the C++ implementation of MyInterface would clear the cached value by calling `mozilla::dom::MyInterface_Binding::ClearCachedMyAttributeValue(this)`.
-JS-implemented WebIDL can clear the cached value by calling `this.__DOM_IMPL__._clearCachedMyAttributeValue()`.
+JS-implemented Web IDL can clear the cached value by calling `this.__DOM_IMPL__._clearCachedMyAttributeValue()`.

 If the attribute is not readonly, setting it will automatically clear